West Kameng district: Transport

 The 2000 km proposed Mago-Thingbu to Vijaynagar Arunachal Pradesh Frontier Highway along the McMahon Line, (will intersect with the proposed East-West Industrial Corridor Highway) and will pass through this district, alignment map of which can be seen here and here.

 Economy

 Like most of Arunachal Pradesh, Jhum, or shifting cultivation, is practised among the tribes who live in lower elevations where there is a temperate or subtropical climate.
 Horticulture is practised as well.

 Small industries such as textile and handicraft factories can be found.
+Nowadays tourism industries is booming in this district along Tawang district.
+With the improving of roads condition and investment in hospitality sectors the flow of tourists can be seen round the year.

 Divisions

 The district is divided into three subdivisions, Thrizino, Rupa and Bomdila, which are further divided into twelve administrative circles, namely, Dirang, Bomdila, Kalaktang, Balemu, Bhalukpong, Jameri, Singchung, Nafra, Thrizino, Rupa, Thembang and Shergaon.
 The four development blocks in this district are Dirang, Kalaktang, Nafra-Buragaon, and Thrizino.

 There are 4 Arunachal Pradesh Legislative Assembly constituencies located in this district: Dirang, Kalaktang, Thrizino-Buragaon and Bomdila.
 All of these are part of Arunachal West Lok Sabha constituency.